Pest Resources

 But when do you call them?

-If bed bugs keep returning, don’t wait until your infestation is out of control before seeking help – this will only cost you more money down the road!
+If bed bugs keep returning to your beds, don’t wait until your infestation is out of control before seeking help – this will only cost you more money down the road!

-Exterminators use chemical treatments, heat treatments, spot treatments in cracks and crevices, or a combination of all to get rid of bedbugs for good.
-An exterminator can also provide recommendations on how to prevent a future infestation.
+Exterminators use chemical treatments, heat treatments, spot treatments in cracks and crevices, or a combination of all to get rid of a bed bug problem for good.
+An exterminator can also provide recommendations on how to prevent a future infestation of these insects.

 A Quick Summary